DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ## Creating a Log Out Element

 Now that we can register and authenticate users, we need a way for them to log out.
-We'd like this to be a component that can live in a couple of locations, so we're going to build a new element.
+This should be a component that can live in a couple of locations, so we're going to build a new element.

 Create a new file: `/src/log-out.html`.
 Import Polymer, `paper-button`, and `app-data`: